yereverluvinunclebert/GDIP-Image-List/README.md

         ' new GDI+ image list instance
         Public thisImageList As New cGdipImageList
     #End If

-Add a public variable to a module (BAS) to provide an instance counter for each usage of the class.

-    Public gGdipImageListInstanceCount As Long

 if you are using Cristian Buse's Dictionary replacement for the Scripting.Dictionary